Meethi Chutney is a must-have accompaniment for chaat dishes in India. Its sweet and sour taste is enough to make your taste buds tingle.

 - Consistency – The chutney should be semi-thick consistency.
 It should not be as thick as the actual version and not highly watery.

 - Storage – This chutney is good for 2-3 weeks in the refrigerator.
-If you store it in the freezer, it can stay edible for two months.
+It can stay edible for two months if you store it in the freezer.

 Some more chutneys to try: